 - can easily be repaired, repurposed or recycled when they reach the end of life.

 Remember the change in advertising and product labelling for tobacco products?
-It’s time to be honest about the impact of our products.
+It’s time to be honest about the impact of ALL our products.

 Wouldn't it be great if consumer goods could be easily repaired, repurposed or recycled? | Photo by Kilian Seiler on Unsplash